Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Application to Gravitational-Wave Data

-\arraystretch{1.6} Here, we used the \ac{gw} interferometer channel as a primary channel and set two seconds of stride with $8192$ data size to investigate a correlation between short-duration data segments.
-The mutual correlations between the \ac{gw} interferometer channel and the magnetometer related channels detects a meaningful signal at the event time of the lightning stroke.
+\arraystretch{1.6} Here, we used two seconds stride of data with $8192$ data size from \ac{gw} strain channel to investigate a correlation between short-duration data segments.
+The mutual correlations between the \ac{gw} strain channel and the magnetometer-related channels detect a meaningful signal at the event time of the lightning stroke.
 Here, correlation trend plots are depicted in Fig. \ref{Fig.lightningCAGMon}, yielding a clear peak signal at the event time of the lightning stroke.
-It is inferred that the magnetic field noise from the lightning stroke event can propagate and affect the \ac{gw} interferometer channel.
+It is inferred that the magnetic field noise from the lightning stroke event can affect the \ac{gw} strain channel.
 Interestingly, the aspect of each correlation exhibited in Fig. \ref{Fig.lightningCAGMon} shows that they are linearly or non-linearly correlated with each other for the individual subsystems.
 The values with significant correlations are much greater than the median values of four minutes duration data segment.
-In addition, we list the magnetometer associated subsystems with a significant correlation of the lightning stroke event in Table. \ref{tab:striketable}.
+In addition, we list the magnetometer-associated subsystems with a significant correlation to the lightning stroke event in Table. \ref{tab:striketable}.